 ADAMVS was founded by Denise and Stephen Adams with the purchase of 76 acres on Howell Mountain in 2008.
 Prior to their purchase, this was the home of White Cottage Ranch Winery.
 While this is their first Napa Valley winery, Denise and Stephen are not new to the wine industry.
 They have long been attracted to France; they were married in the Dordogne, and honeymooned in Saint-Emilion – and their vacations invariably revolved around French wine regions.

 In 2003 they purchased an old chateau in Saint-Emilon (Château Fonplégade) that was badly in need of restoration at the time (it still showed damage from World War II).
-They renovated and revitalized the estate and today farm the vineyards organically.
+They renovated and revitalized the estate and today farm the vineyards biodynamically.
 And in 2007 they purchased the smaller Château L’Enclos in Pomerol.

 Stephen is originally from Minnesota; he holds degrees from Yale and Stanford and is an accomplished businessman with a long career spanning decades.
 His business interests include advertising, publishing (Adams Publishing Group) and the outdoors, Adams Outdoors which includes Camping World and Good Sam Club among numerous other businesses.